Computing HF^ by factoring mapping classes: Bimodules for arc-slides

 \end{proof}

 Lemma~\ref{lem:OIndeterminateFewerSigma}, or rather its proof, can be used to establish Lemma~\ref{lem:IsBasicChoice}.
-To this end, note that an indeterminate near-chord of Type~(\ref{typeO:ExtraSigma}) has the form $\xi\cdot (\sigma\otimes 1)$ or $\xi\cdot (1\otimes \sigma')$, where $\xi$ is a dischord (in the sense of Definition~\ref{def:dischord}).
+To this end, note that an indeterminate near-chord of Type~(\ref{typeO:ExtraSigma}) has the form $\dischord\cdot (\sigma\otimes 1)$ or $\dischord\cdot (1\otimes \sigma')$, where $\dischord$ is a dischord (in the sense of Definition~\ref{def:dischord}).

 \begin{proof}[Proof of Lemma~\ref{lem:IsBasicChoice}.]
-Our aim is to show the following: for each dischord $\xi$, the indeterminate near-chord $y=\xi\cdot (\sigma\otimes 1)$ appears in the differential of a stable arc-slide bimodule if and only if $y'=\xi\cdot (1\otimes \sigma')$ does not.
+Our aim is to show the following: for each dischord $\dischord$, the indeterminate near-chord $y=\dischord\cdot (\sigma\otimes 1)$ appears in the differential of a stable arc-slide bimodule if and only if $y'=\dischord\cdot (1\otimes \sigma')$ does not.
+(Again, we are using Convention~\ref{label:conv}, bearing in mind Remark~\ref{rem:ConventionAgain}.)

 After stabilizing, we work in a portion of the algebra where the number of occupied strands exceeds the number of positions between $c_1$ and $c_2$.
+We also stabilize so that there is some position above $b_1$.

 Consider first the case where the initial idempotent $I$ of $y$ (i.e., the basic idempotent $I$ so that $I\cdot y=y$) contains some occupied position in $\PMC$ which is above $b_1$.
 In this case, the proof of Lemma~\ref{lem:OIndeterminateFewerSigma} gives an indeterminate near-chord $x$ of Type~(\ref{typeO:FewerSigma}) which appears in the differential precisely if $y$ does not.
 (The initial idempotent of $y$ differs from the initial idempotent of $x$ in only one position.)
 Now, $x\cdot (1\otimes \sigma')$ does not appear in the differential of any element, and it has a unique alternative factorization as $x'\cdot y'$, where $x'$ is a (not indeterminate) near-chord of Type~(\ref{typeO:FewerSigma}) which appears in the differential, by Lemma~\ref{lem:OExtraFewerExist}.
 It follows that $y'$ appears in the differential if and only if $x$ does, which in turn appears in the differential if and only if $y$ does not.
 See Figure~\ref{fig:IsBasicChoice} for an illustration.